 Lincoln, Abraham - BiographyAbraham Lincoln was an American political leader during the 19th century.
 Rising from humble beginnings, Lincoln was elected as the 16th president of the United States in 1860.
 Lincoln's election prompted the secession of several Southern states and eventually the beginning of the American Civil War.
 Lincoln served as president and commander-in-chief throughout most of the conflict before an assassin's bullet tragically cut his life short on April 15, 1865.

-Marshall, John - BiographyJohn Marshall was a Founding Father, officer in the Continental Army during the Revolutionary War, congressional representative from Virginia, Secretary of State, and 4th Chief Justice of the U.S. Supreme Court.
+Marshall, John - BiographyJohn Marshall (1755–1845) was a Founding Father, an officer in the Continental Army during the Revolutionary War, a congressional representative from Virginia, Secretary of State, and 4th Chief Justice of the U.S. Supreme Court.

 McClernand, John Alexander - BiographyJohn A. McClernand was an American lawyer, Democratic politician, and Union general who Ulysses S. Grant relieved as commander of the Army of Tennessee prior to the surrender of Vicksburg.

-McKinley, William, Jr. - BiographyWilliam McKinley, Jr., was an officer in the Union army during the Civil War before serving as the twenty-fifth President of the United States.
+McKinley, William, Jr. - BiographyWilliam McKinley, Jr., was an officer in the Union army during the Civil War before serving as the 25th President of the United States.

 Pendleton, George Hunt - BiographyGeorge Hunt Pendleton was a Democratic Congressman and Senator from Ohio.
 A leading Peace Democrat during the American Civil War, Pendleton was also the sponsor of the Pendleton Civil Service Reform Act of 1883.